Our specialists advise organisations and businesses who affect and are affected by the need to make real changes to the way we do things.

 With these targets, Scotland forged ahead of the rest of the UK, as well as other parts of the world such as Europe, New Zealand, Japan and South Korea who have 2050 target.

-In 2021, the eyes of the world are on the country as COP26, the UN Climate Change summit, takes place in Glasgow in November.
-COP26 will proceed in an entirely new political context and is shaping up to be one of the most critical meetings in the effort to limit global warming.
+In 2021, the eyes of the world were on the country as COP26, the UN Climate Change summit, took place in Glasgow in November.
+COP26 will proceed in an entirely new political context and is shaped up to be one of the most critical meetings in the effort to limit global warming.